Norwegian Wood (This Bird Has Flown): Background and composition

 The song's lyrics are about an extramarital affair that John Lennon was involved in, as hinted in the opening couplet: "I once had a girl, or should I say, she once had me."
 Although Lennon never revealed with whom he had the affair, writer Philip Norman speculates that it was either Lennon's close friend and journalist Maureen Cleave or Sonny Freeman.
 Paul McCartney explained that the term "Norwegian Wood" was an ironic reference to the cheap pine wall panelling then in vogue in London.
-The lyrics depict the singer staying up until 2 am talking with the girl, but she refuses to have sex with him and he ends up sleeping in her bathtub.
 McCartney commented on the final verse of the song: "In our world the guy had to have some sort of revenge.
 It could have meant I lit a fire to keep myself warm, and wasn't the decor of her house wonderful?
 But it didn't, it meant I burned the fucking place down as an act of revenge, and then we left it there and went into the instrumental."

 According to Lennon in 1970, "Norwegian Wood" was his creation, with McCartney assisting on the middle eight.
 In 1980, Lennon changed his claim, saying it was "my song completely".
-Since Lennon's death, however, McCartney has contended that Lennon brought the opening couplet to one of their joint songwriting sessions, and that they finished the song together, with the middle eight and the title (and the "fire") being among McCartney's contributions.
-McCartney's statement about the level of his involvement was one of the controversial claims he made in his 1997 authorised biography, Many Years from Now.
+In his 1997 authorized biography Many Years from Now, McCartney contended that Lennon brought the opening couplet to one of their joint songwriting sessions, and that they finished the song together, with the middle eight and the title (and the "fire") being among McCartney's contributions.

 Badrutt's Palace Hotel in the Swiss town of St. Moritz.
 Lennon began writing the song, as "This Bird Has Flown", while staying at the hotel in January 1965.

 Regardless, Lennon began writing the song in January 1965, while on holiday with his wife, Cynthia, and record producer George Martin at St. Moritz in the Swiss Alps.
 Over the following days, Lennon expanded on an acoustic arrangement of the song, which was written in a Dylanesque 6/8 time signature, and showed it to Martin while he recovered from a skiing injury.
 In his book The Songs of Lennon: The Beatle Years, author John Stevens describes "Norwegian Wood" as a turning point in folk-style ballads, writing that "Lennon moves quickly from one lyrical image to another, leaving it up to the listener's imagination to complete the picture".
 He also said the song marked a pivotal moment in Lennon's use of surreal lyrics, following on from the songs "Ask Me Why" and "There's a Place".